LabVIEW uses the base clock properties when setting timing constraints on circuits generated from the FPGA VI during compilation.

 Every VI or function you place in an FPGA VI takes a certain amount of time, known as logic delay, to execute.
 The top-level clock on an FPGA target determines the execution time of the individual functions and VIs on the FPGA VI block diagram.
 If you change the frequency of the top-level clock, you also change the execution speed of functions on the block diagram and the execution rate of the FPGA VI.

-By controlling the execution rate of the FPGA application, you specify the timing objectives of an FPGA application.
-You can allow operations to occur at the rate determined by the dataflow without additional programming.
-If you want to control or measure the execution timing, use the Timing VIs.
+By controlling the execution rate of the FPGA VI, you specify the timing objectives of an FPGA application.
+Operations occur at the rate determined by the dataflow of the VI if you do not include additional programming.
+To control or measure the execution timing, use the Timing VIs.
 You also can use the Timing VIs to create custom I/O applications such as counters and triggers.